jvroig/OWLBEAR/README.md

 - Two different experts are independently asked to respond to the incident.
 - Both of their outputs are then synthesized by the CEO expert.
 - That synthesis is then reviewed by the CEO, to see if the plan seems good enough already.
-    - If FALSE, the process will loop back to step 1.
+    - If FALSE, the process will loop back to the Strategic Thinking Partner (using ID-based loopback).
     - If TRUE, the workflow continues
 - The CEO expert will create a markdown version of the final plan.